ryan-roemer/loose-bits/_posts/2012-11-19-sphinx-bootstrap-theme-updates.md

 consistent UI experience, typography, grid systems, navigation / button / etc. components, and responsive options for mobile design.

-Since its introduction, I have regularly used Sphinx with the Bootstrap theme to document my open source Python projects and we use the theme for all internal technical documentation at work.
+Since its introduction, I have regularly used Sphinx with the Bootstrap Theme to document my open source Python projects and we use the theme for all internal technical documentation at work.
 Now coming up on the project's anniversary, it seemed appropriate to add some tweaks and enhancements to increase the usability